GoogleCloudPlatform/cloud-data-quality/docs/submit-clouddq-as-dataproc-job.md

 bash scripts/dataproc/submit-dataproc-job.sh T2_DQ_1_EMAIL,T3_DQ_1_EMAIL_DUPLICATE dev
 ```

-The first argument to the script is the environment target specified in the `profiles.yml` config file.
+The second argument to the script is the environment target specified in the `profiles.yml` config file.
 For example, you can run the same set of Rule Bindings but in a different environment target called `prod` by running:
 ```bash
 bash scripts/dataproc/submit-dataproc-job.sh ALL prod
 ```